shashidharp2020/ASE-API-Gateway/Help/CreateScan.md

 }

 ----------------------------------------------------------------------
-templateId: Id of the template.
+- templateId (Required): Id of the template.
-testPolicyId: Id of the test policy.
+- testPolicyId (Required): Id of the test policy.
-folderId: Id of the folder where the scan job needs to be saved.
+- folderId (Required): Id of the folder where the scan job needs to be saved.
-name: Name for a scan job.
+- name (Required): Name for a scan job.
-description: A small description of a scan job.
+- description (Optional): A small description of a scan job.
-contact: A contact name for a scan job.
+- contact (Optional): A contact name for a scan job.
-StartingUrl: Starting URL of the target application.
+- StartingUrl (Optional): Starting URL of the target application.
-LoginMethod: Manual/Automatic/None
+- LoginMethod (Optional): Manual/Automatic/None
 &nbsp;&nbsp;&nbsp;&nbsp;Manual - Use the uploaded login file recording to login to a target application.
 &nbsp;&nbsp;&nbsp;&nbsp;Automatic - Use the supplied username and password to login to a target application.
 &nbsp;&nbsp;&nbsp;&nbsp;None - There is no need to login to a target application to complete the scan.
-LoginUsername: User name or User Id to login to a target application.
+- LoginUsername (Optional): User name or User Id to login to a target application.
 This is used only if the login method is set to 'Automatic'.
-LoginPassword: Password for a target application.
+- LoginPassword (Optional): Password for a target application.
 This is used only if the login method is set to 'Automatic'.
-TestOptimization:
+- TestOptimization (Optional):
 &nbsp;&nbsp;&nbsp;&nbsp;0 - No optimization
 &nbsp;&nbsp;&nbsp;&nbsp;1 - Fast
 &nbsp;&nbsp;&nbsp;&nbsp;2 - Faster
 &nbsp;&nbsp;&nbsp;&nbsp;3 - Fastest
-scanTypeId:
+- scanTypeId (Optional):
-&nbsp;&nbsp;&nbsp;&nbsp;1 - Full Scan (Explore and Test) &nbsp;&nbsp;&nbsp;&nbsp;2 - Explore Only
+&nbsp;&nbsp;&nbsp;&nbsp;1 - Full Scan (Explore and Test)
+&nbsp;&nbsp;&nbsp;&nbsp;2 - Explore Only
 &nbsp;&nbsp;&nbsp;&nbsp;3 - Test Only
-serverId: Id of the Agent/Scanner.
+- serverId (Optional): Id of the Agent/Scanner.
-additionalDomains: The domain of the starting URL is included by default.
+- additionalDomains (Optional): The domain of the starting URL is included by default.
 If additional domains need to be considered for a scan, provide them separated by a comma.
-applicationId: Id of the application for a scan to be associated with.
+- applicationId: Id of the application for a scan to be associated with.
-createApplication: true/false.
+- createApplication (Optional): true/false.
 If the application Id is not provided and if this value is set to true a new application is created and the scan created would be associated with it.
-run: true/false.
+- run (Optional): true/false.
 The value true starts the scan job after the creation.
-alertSubscription: Sends notification email to subscribers for configured events.
+- alertSubscription (Optional): Sends notification email to subscribers for configured events.
 &nbsp;&nbsp;&nbsp;&nbsp;subscriberIds - Ids of users to receive email alerts.
 User Ids are separated by a comma.
 &nbsp;&nbsp;&nbsp;&nbsp;eventType -  EventIds for which you want to configure Alerts.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1 - Started